josdejong/mathjs/download.md

 -   [mathsteps](https://github.com/socraticorg/mathsteps)

-    A step-by-step solver.
-The goal of mathsteps is to offer a math solver library that is focused on pedagogy (how best to teach).
+    A step-by-step math solver library that is focused on pedagogy (how best to teach).
 The math problems it focuses on are pre-algebra and algebra problems involving simplifying expressions.

 <h1 id="webservice">Web Service <a href="#webservice" title="Permalink">#</a></h1>